ibm-cloud-docs/openpages/data-security.md

 {: #service-delete}

 If you no longer need an instance of {{site.data.keyword.openpages_short}}, you can delete the service instance and any data that is stored.
 Your instance enters a disabled state, and after 7 days its data is permanently deleted.
 You can also choose to delete your service instance by using the console.

-During the 7-day reclamation period, do not delete authorizations between {{site.data.keyword.openpages_short}} and other integrated services, such as {{site.data.keyword.keymanagementserviceshort}}. {{site.data.keyword.openpages_short}} uses the authorization to unregister your instance from any associated resources in those services.
-After the instance is permanently deleted, the authorization is also deleted by IAM.
-{: important}

 1. Delete the service and place it in a reclamation period of 7 days.